 Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions The WPA2 password used in the clinical centre's WiFi wireless network is weak and the WiFi router admin console uses the factory password.
-SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including connected networking equipment and observation of complex passwords policies, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
+SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including connected networking equipment and observation of complex password policies, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
 Pre-Attack Phase A guest at the clinical centre scans the centre's wireless network and runs a WiFi password cracker tool in order to access the router.

-Attack Phase The attacker guest manages to crack the WPA2 password, thus gaining access to the clinical centre's network.
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Attack Phase The attacker guest manages to crack the WPA2 password, thus gaining access to the clinical centre's network.
 Then, he scans all network devices and discovers several switches with known vulnerabilities and manages to connect to them and alter their configuration.
 As a result, the clinical centre's clerical and clinical staff is no longer able to access the centre's wired and WiFi network and its IT resources.
-SPHINX detects the attempt to access the clinical centre's network, identifies the source device and blocks its access.
-SPHINX detects the unauthorised network scan activities within the emulated IT system, identifying the source machine and transfers it to an isolated network environment for further inspection.
+SPHINX detects a password brute force attempt to access the clinical centre's WiFi router, identifies the source device's MAC address and recommends blocking its access.
+SPHINX detects the unauthorised network scan activities within the emulated IT system, identifying the source machine.
 SPHINX generates an alert of the suspicious activity to warn the IT department.
-SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for Recovery Phase The IT department physically accesses the compromised networking devices (routers, switches) to perform a factory reset.
-In addition, all networking devices are reconfigured to use new network credentials. recovery and mitigation measures.
+SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.
+Recovery Phase The IT department physically accesses the compromised networking devices (routers, switches) to perform a factory reset.
+In addition, all networking devices are reconfigured to use new network credentials.
 SPHINX collects relevant attack-related data, including the about the computer used for the attack, the compromised network devices and the used remote IP address, and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.

-Table 27: SPHINX Role and Added-value Benefits in the Use Case Intrusion in the Clinical Centre's
+Table 27: SPHINX Role and Added-value Benefits in the Use Case Intrusion in the Clinical Centre's Wireless Network

-Wireless Network